ctarver/ILC-DPD-WARP/README.md

 The algorithm seemed to work pretty well.

 Below I have an example of the PSD and the convergence in the error norm.

+For the PSD, three spectral plots are shown.
+The "No DPD" is the result after sending the desired PA output thorough the WARP board as the input.
+There is spectral regrowth that can be seen around the main carrier.
+The ILC learning is done on the PA input signal.
+The "ILC-final" plot is the result of sending the learned input signal through the WARP.
+Here we can see that there is good suppresion of the spectral regrowth.
+Then, the final ILC, PA input signal is used to create a 7th order, 4 memory tap, parallel hammerstein predistorter.
+This predistorter is used on a new, but similar, OFDM signal.
+The output of this generalized DPD is the "w/DPD" curve in purple.
+Here, the input signal has not be specially tuned to be perfect, but the predistorter derived from the ILC shows very good performance.

 ![psd](https://raw.githubusercontent.com/ctarver/ILC-DPD-WARP/master/Results/psd_result.png?token=ACLnMfe0UzkWZ6Ec8JeelufTWlI5Vlddks5bYeMxwA%3D%3D "PSD")
 ![error](https://raw.githubusercontent.com/ctarver/ILC-DPD-WARP/master/Results/error_norm.png?token=ACLnMQrY9Z-V2EZojvUVIhtXSqJHYVbJks5bYeNPwA%3D%3D "Error vs iteration")